sdsc/website-summer-institute-2019/_sections/homepage-1-intro.md

 # SDSC Summer Institute 2017

-### 1 week of classes on all aspects of Supercomputing and Data Science to Accelerate your path from Data to Discovery
+### One week of classes on all aspects of Supercomputing and Data Science to accelerate your path from Data to Discovery, 31 July - 4 August 2017 at San Diego Supercomputer Center

 &nbsp;